Eutaw Place Temple

-Eutaw Place Temple is a former Reform Jewish synagogue, now Freemasonry hall, located at 1307 Eutaw Place in the Bolton Hill neighborhood of Baltimore, Maryland, in the United States.
+Eutaw Place Temple is a former Reform Jewish synagogue located at 1307 Eutaw Place in the Bolton Hill neighborhood of Baltimore, Maryland, in the United States.

 History

 The temple was constructed to serve the German Jewish immigrant community.
 Originally built as a synagogue for the Temple Oheb Shalom congregation, the property was sold to the Prince Hall Masons in 1960, and is called Prince Hall Grand Lodge.
 It was built in 1892 as the second home of the Oheb Shalom congregation, and borrows its Byzantine Revival design elements from the Great Synagogue of Florence.
 Joseph Evans Sperry of Baltimore was the architect.

 The exterior is white Beaver Dam marble.
 The main space is approximately 82 sqft, capped by a series of vaults and the dome and surrounded by galleries, seating about 2,200 people.
 The temple originally cost $225,000 to build.

 The Eutaw Place Temple is a major contributing structure in the Bolton Hill Historic District, designated by Maryland Historical Trust on September 17, 1971; and a contributing property in the Baltimore National Heritage Area.